DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 explained he ‘intentionally attempts to avoid getting pinned into something that is easily describable’ and Kristiansen told me he tried to ‘avoid the boxes, putting my work into this or that narrative tradition’.
-This resistance to being ‘put in a box’ was echoed by Markus Sandy, who told me that ‘the quest to define videoblogging has been going on since it started and it’s the videos themselves that define it, not people, not critics, academics or anyone else.
+This resistance to being ‘put in a box’ was further elaborated by Markus Sandy, who told me that ‘the quest to define videoblogging has been going on since it started and it’s the videos themselves that define it, not people, not critics, academics or anyone else.
 Just the videos.
 And